JONSASSE/432-2018/slides/class16/README.md

     - By Tuesday 2018-03-20, you'll need to resubmit your Progress to Date on Project 1 to facilitate review by your group.
     - The next major deliverable is your Project 1 final portfolio, which is due at 1 PM on Friday 2018-03-23.

+4. **Changes in Deliverables and Deadlines**
+    - Homework 8 is cancelled.
-4. Assignment 8 has been eliminated.
-Assignment 6 is now due on April 6, and Assignment 7 is now due on April 13.
-The [schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) now reflects these changes.
+    - Homework 6 is now due on April 6, and Homework 7 is now due on April 13.

-5. Quiz 2 has been moved.
+    - Quiz 2 has been moved.
 It will now be available to you on April 20 and is due on April 23 at noon.
-The [schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) now reflects this.
+    - The [schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) and [syllabus](https://thomaselove.github.io/432-syllabus/) now reflect these changes.
+If you see something different somewhere, please let me know.

+5. You will specify your preferred time for your Project 2 Portfolio presentation at the end of March, after complete instructions for Project 2 are available.

 6. As mentioned above, there is a Minute Paper to complete after today's class.
 Please do so by the end of the day on Friday 2018-03-09.
 Thank you.